Building a Third-Party Plugin

 Vignette

-As an example, below is a snippet of the predict module.
+As an example, below is a simplified snippet of a predict module.
 The code block in the above Naming and Structure section shows how this module is imported and used.
-This module contains the actual Cellpose model and its parameter control.
+Real plugins may select channels, skip empty z-levels, load bundled or custom weights, and choose between 2D and 3D inference.
+Those behaviors are family-specific and should be documented by the plugin itself rather than assumed by the architecture.

 import numpy as np